d2l-ai/d2l-en/chapter_computational-performance/auto-parallelism.md

 The total time required for both operations is (as expected) significantly less than the sum of their parts.
 Note that this task is different from parallel computation as it uses a different resource: the bus between CPU and GPUs.
 In fact, we could compute on both devices and communicate, all at the same time.
 As noted above, there is a dependency between computation and communication: `y[i]` must be computed before it can be copied to the CPU.
 Fortunately, the system can copy `y[i-1]` while computing `y[i]` to reduce the total running time.

-We conclude with an illustration of the computegraph and its dependencies for a simple two layer MLP when training on a CPU and two GPUs.
+We conclude with an illustration of the computational graph and its dependencies for a simple two-layer MLP when training on a CPU and two GPUs, as depicted in :numref:`fig_twogpu`.
 It would be quite painful to schedule the parallel program resulting from this manually.
 This is where it is advantageous to have a graph based compute backend for optimization.

-![Two layer MLP on a CPU and 2 GPUs.](../img/twogpu.svg)
+![Two layer MLP on a CPU and 2 GPUs.](../img/twogpu.svg) :label:`fig_twogpu`

 ## Summary